Old Fashioned Blackberry Cobbler

 This post may contain affiliate links, please visit our privacy policy for details.

 Sweet, juicy, and perfect for summer!
 This easy to make Old Fashioned Blackberry Cobbler is guaranteed to be your new go-to summertime bake.
 Every bite is layered with sweet early-season blackberries, bright and zesty lemon, and a hint of vanilla.
-Though, the goodness doesn’t stop there!
-The topping is a delicious flakey, buttery, and oh-so sweet biscuit that absorbs some of the juice from the blackberries to create a dessert that is simply irresistible.
-Be sure to serve this cobbler warm and with a scoop of ice cream on top!
+But the goodness doesn’t stop there!
+The topping is a deliciously flakey, buttery, and oh-so sweet biscuit that absorbs some of the juice from the blackberries to create a dessert that is simply irresistible.
+Be sure to serve this cobbler warm with a scoop of ice cream on top!
 It’s truly the perfect easy-to-make dessert to enjoy with your friends and family this spring/summer.
 YUM!

 blackberry cobbler in round white pan on a round black wire cooling rack with a scoop of ice cream and three fresh blackberries on top of cobbler, with more berries and flowers surrounding dish on marble surface with white napkin and white plate beside.